fchb1239/MonkeTV/README.md

 ![](GitHub/ingame_example.jpg)

 # Networking
-If you and your friend has the same video installed you can click the syn button located next to the TV and watch your videos together.
+If you and your friend has the same video installed you can click the sync button located next to the TV and watch your videos together.

 The supported video file types are: